Warwick-Solar/scope/README.md

-# confEMD
+# SCOPE
-Empirical Mode Decomposition (EMD) technique for identifying quasi-periodic oscillations in the solar atmosphere from superimposed background noises.
+SCOPE - Statistical Confidence of Oscillatory Processes with EMD (Empirical Mode ecomposition).

 ## Project description
-confEMD is the project to detect quasi-periodicities in the solar atmosphere using the EMD technique.
+SCOPE is the project to detect quasi-periodicities in the solar atmosphere using the EMD technique.
 These oscillatory signals are typically accompanied by a combination of white noise and coloured noise with power law spectral dependence.
 To detect quasi-periodicities, we compute the EMD spectrum containing EMD-revealed modes and the confidence limits of modal energy.
 This allows us to identify the significant mode beyond the confidence limits, which is expected to be associated with the quasi-periodic oscillatory signal of interest.

 The project consists of three main parts:
 - Estimation of power law index and noise energy using a debiased least squares fit of Fourier spectrum based on the method given by [Vaughan (2005)](https://doi.org/10.1051/0004-6361:20041453). (fit_fourier.py)